NisharFathima/Data-Analytics-Projects-Portfolio/README.md

 ## <ins>Overview</ins>

----

-This project focuses on analyzing the financial data of the top 500 companies in India.
+--This project focuses on analyzing the financial data of the top 500 companies in India.
 The primary goal is to derive meaningful insights into market capitalization, quarterly sales, and price-to-sales ratios to understand market dynamics, identify industry leaders, and evaluate growth opportunities.

 ---